cloudtty/cloudtty/README.md

    You can set cloudshell to delete associated resources when the status is `Completed`.

 4. When cloudshell is deleted, the corresponding job and service (through 'ownerReference') are automatically deleted.
-   If Ingress or VitualService mode is used, the corresponding routing information will be deleted too.
+   If Ingress or VirtualService mode is used, the corresponding routing information will be deleted too.

 ## Developer Guide